kkgthb/web-site-dotnet-02-azure-app-config/README.md

       * `pizza-flavor-indirect-secret-sentinelless-pull` with a label of "`sentinelless-pull`" and a secret reference pointing to "`indirectlyAccessedSecretFlavorSentinellessPull`".
 10. Find and replace all occurrences of "`INSERT-YOUR-APP-CONFIG-RESOURCE-NAME-HERE`" under the `src/web` folder of this codebase with the actual name of your Azure App Configuration resource.

+**Note:**  I'm almost certainly using labels wrong.
+I believe they're really meant more for multiple value variations per key name, as you might want with environments, than for "thematically grouping" keys where there's no overlap in name anyway.
+I suspect I should've been doing what I'm doing with naming conventions -- but I wanted to play with labels.
+Maybe I'll clean this up later.

 ---